Jacob-Hobbs/SimuWealth/README.md

 ## Help

 * When I search for a stock, why does the daily performance chart not populate with time series data?
-   - As explained by Alpha Advantage API, only certain stock symbols return historical time series data.
-You will notice that global quote information populates for every stock listed within Alpha Advantage's search API function, which can be used to make educational investments, however the absence of time series data for certain symbols is, admittedly,  a limitation of the technique used in this project.
+   - As explained by Alpha Vantage API, only certain stock symbols return historical time series data.
+You will notice that global quote information populates for every stock listed within Alpha Vantage's search API function, which can be used to make educational investments, however the absence of time series data for certain symbols is, admittedly,  a limitation of the technique used in this project.

 ## Authors